TIBCOSoftware/flogo/CONTRIBUTING.md

-# Contirbuting to Project Flogo
+# Contributing to Project Flogo

 Are you interested in contributing to Project Flogo?
 If so, this doc was created specifically for you!
 If you’re not ready to start contributing code, no problem, feel free to check out the [documentation issues](https://github.com/TIBCOSoftware/flogo/labels/kind%2Fdocs) and begin my helping enhance the documentation!